|Phase III||Treatment||Active||18 and over||NCI, Other||RTOG 1112|

 Patients are followed weekly during SBRT, monthly during sorafenib tosylate and on the following schedule as a whole from study entry: every 3 months for 3 years, then every 6 months for 2 years and then annually.

-- Patients must have a diagnosis of HCC by at least one criterion listed below within 180 days of study entry:
+- Patients must have a diagnosis of HCC by at least one criterion listed below within 360 days prior to study entry:

 - Pathologically (histologically or cytologically) proven diagnosis of HCC,(biopsies are recommended, and are to be submitted for research evaluation if patients consent)